ElaJerkovic/HCI-2023-24/class-projects/class-project-8/README.md

 ![shop page](https://github.com/ElaJerkovic/HCI-2023-24/assets/92401418/6eb90c1b-54d3-4431-93ad-02feb2042912)

 **Problems**
-- having problems with deployment
+- had problems with deployment
-- when going to shop page: "Application error: a client-side exception has occurred (see the browser console for more information)."
+- when going to shop page: "Application error: a client-side exception has occurred (see the browser console for more information)."- fixed